The AV receiver vs. Separates Matchup

 Inexpensive, easy to set up, and requiring relatively little space, AV receivers are the popular choice.

 Conversely, if cost takes a back seat to power, build quality, and the best possible audio courtesy of balanced interconnects and fully differential circuitry, separates are for you.
-It is of course always an option to have a professional to do the installation for you, helping to overcome some of the ‘buts’ that seem to go with seperates.
+It is of course always an option to have a professional to do the installation for you, helping to overcome some of the ‘buts’ that seem to go with separates.

 And of course for those unwilling to commit to either paradigm, there is the choice of mating an AV receiver with preamplifier outputs to a high powered separate amplifier, getting some of the perks from both worlds.